 Sending donations to GoldPaid from Brighouse

 It all begins online.
 A Brighouse shop sends photos to GoldPaid on WhatsApp, then asks for a free prepaid Royal Mail Special Delivery label.
-The label carries a parcel tracked and insured, delivering the next working day to GB mainland addresses.
+The label carries a parcel tracked and signed for, delivering the next working day to GB mainland addresses.

 The nearest city with a specialist precious-metal buyer is Leeds, around 15 miles from Brighouse and roughly 25 minutes by car.
 A return trip ties up a staff member and leaves the shop short-handed.